our-story-media/ourstory-server/README.md

 - Google Developer Account (optional)
 - Facebook Developer Account (optional)
 - Dropbox Developer Account (optional)
-- Amazon S3 Account (for when not running in local mode)
+- Amazon S3 Account (not required for Titan)
-- Amazon Elastic Transcoder Account (for not local mode)
+- Amazon Elastic Transcoder Account (not required for Titan)

 ## Development Notes
 Bootlegger is built on the SailsJS (http://sailsjs.org/) MVC engine, which is based on expressjs.